“When you avoid tough conversations, you trade short-term discomfort for long-term dysfunction.” – Peter Bromberg, leader, speaker, coach

 One brave conversation can spark the change you’ve been craving.

 Ready to have yours?
 Pick a name.
 Set a date.
-Start the dialogue.
+Start the chat.

 Leave a Reply